aaiwa/myfirstrepo/README.md

-This is a architechture of a Software application where we will be handing different environents and implementing branching stratergies
+This is a architechture of a Software application where we will be handing different environents and implementing branching stratergies.